Scalable and Communication-Efficient Varying Coefficient Mixed Effect Models: Methodology, Theory, and Applications: Abstract

 \section{Abstract}

 Human migration exhibits complex spatiotemporal dependence driven by environmental and socioeconomic forces.
-Modeling such patterns at scale—often across multiple administrative or institutional boundaries—requires statistically efficient methods that remain robust under limited communication, i.e., when transmitting raw data or large design matrices across distributed nodes is costly or restricted.
-This paper develops a communication-efficient inference framework for Varying Coefficient Mixed Models (VCMMs) that accommodates many input variables in the mean structure and rich correlation induced by numerous random effects in hierarchical migration data.
-We show that a penalized spline estimator admit a Bayesian hierarchical representation, which in turn yields sufficient statistics that preserve the full likelihood contribution of each node when communication is unconstrained; aggregating these summaries reproduces the centralized estimator exactly.
-Under communication constraints, the same summaries define a surrogate likelihood enabling one-step estimation with first-order statistical efficiency.
-The framework also incorporates an SVD-enhanced implementation to ensure numerical stability and scalability, extending applicability to settings with many random effects, with or without communication limits.
-Statistical and theoretical guarantees are provided.
-Extensive simulations confirm the accuracy and robustness of the method.
-An application to U.S. migration flow data demonstrates its ability to efficiently and precisely uncover dynamic spatial patterns.
+Modeling such patterns at scale requires methods that accommodate many random effects while remaining feasible when raw data or large design matrices cannot be freely shared across distributed nodes.
+We develop a communication-efficient inference framework for Varying Coefficient Mixed Models (VCMMs) with flexible mean structures and large correlated random-effect components.
+Using a Bayesian hierarchical representation of penalized splines, we derive sufficient statistics that preserve each node's likelihood contribution and recover the estimator from the full data under unrestricted communication.
+Under communication constraints, these statistics support a one-step communication-efficient estimator with first-order efficiency.
+An SVD-enhanced implementation stabilizes large or ill-conditioned random-effect covariance operators.
+Theory establishes likelihood preservation, convergence, asymptotic efficiency, and finite-sample concentration.
+Simulations and U.S. migration-flow data demonstrate accuracy, scalability, and recovery of dynamic spatial patterns.